oxinabox/DataDeps.jl/README.md

 #### Installing Data Eagerly
-If you want the data to be installed when the package is first loaded, just put the datadep string `datadep"Name"` anywhere at global scope, after the registration block.
+If you want the data to be installed when the package is first loaded, just put the datadep string `datadep"Name"` anywhere it will immediately run.
+For example, in the `__init__` function immediately after the registration block.

 If you want it to be installed at `Pkg.build` time.
 The best thing to do is to put your data dep registration block in a file (eg `src/dataregistrations.jl`), and then `include` it into `deps/build.jl` followed by putting in the datadep string somewhere at global scope.
 (Including would be done by `include(pathjoin(@__DIR__,"..","src","dataregistrations.jl"`).
-One would also `include` that registrations file into the main source of the package as well.
+One would also `include` that registrations file into the `__init__` function in the  main source of the package as well.

 ### DataDepsGenerators